 Partnership with Employer Community Results in Child Support Program Success

-The partnership with employers is essential to the success of the child support program since you withhold 75 percent of child and medical support collections through payroll deductions.
-We recognize your challenges when navigating the child support program, and appreciate your contributions to ensure financial stability for children and families.
+Our partnership with employers is essential to the success of the child support program because you withhold 75% of child support collections through payroll deductions.
+We appreciate your contributions to the child support program to ensure financial stability for children and families.

-We encourage employers that self-fund or self-insure for workers’ compensation to participate in our Insurance Match program.
-In 2006, Congress passed legislation that authorizes us to compare information about parents who owe past-due support with information maintained by insurers (or their agents) about insurance claims, settlements, awards, and payments.
-We send information resulting from the data matches to the state child support agencies responsible for collecting child support.
-As of October 2015, half the states and territories participating in the program voluntarily reported over $39 million in collections.
+We encourage employers that self-fund or self-insure for workers’ compensation to participate in our Insurance Match (IM) program.
+In 2006, Congress passed legislation that authorizes us to compare information about parents who owe past-due support with information insurers (or their agents) maintain about insurance claims, settlements, awards, and payments.
+We send information resulting from the data matches to the state child support agencies responsible for collecting support.
+As of January 2017, half the states and territories participating in the program voluntarily reported over $53 million in collections.

-The legislation also includes a non-liability provision for insurers, including those self-insured for workers’ compensation, that participate in the data match.
+This legislation also includes a non-liability provision for insurers, including those self-insured for workers’ compensation, participating in the data match.

 How Can Self-Insured Employers Participate?

-Employers can participate in our Insurance Match program using one of these options:
+Employers can participate in the IM program using one of these four options:

-- ISO returns the matches to OCSE to send to the state child support agencies responsible for collecting the past-due child support.
+- ISO returns the matches to OCSE to send to the state child support agencies responsible for collecting past-due support.

-For more information about our program, email email@example.com.
+For more information about OCSE’s IM program, contact the Insurance Match team.